XY-boy/DRSR/readme.md

 }
 ```
 ## Acknowledgement
 Our work mainly borrows from [DASR](https://github.com/The-Learning-And-Vision-Atelier-LAVA/DASR) and [SimCLR](https://github.com/sthalles/SimCLR).
-Thanks for these excellent works!
+Thanks to these excellent works!